0mWindyBug/GhostMapperUM/README.md

 ## dump drivers
 You should read the detailed readme description in the original GhostMapper repo , in short :

-when a crush happens , some crush related data needs to be saved to disk. drivers that need to save data to disk on a crush are cloned with the prefix of the idea behind this is that on a crush , the system is in an unknwon state , a driver that needs to save data to disk might be the one that caused the crush... to solve that , the kernel asks the clones to step in and write the data in case of a crush. by design , after initialization , dump drivers are kept in a suspended state (to minimize the chance they will be corrupted in case of a crush)
+when a crush happens ,  crush related data needs to be saved to disk. drivers that need to save data to disk on a crush are cloned with the prefix of 'dump_'

+the idea behind this is that on a crush , the system is in an unknwon state , a driver that needs to save data to disk might be the one that caused the crush... to solve that , the kernel asks the clones to step in and write the data instead

+and that's why , by design , after initialization , dump drivers are kept in a suspended state and are not in use (to minimize the chance they will be corrupted in case of a crush)

 this gives us the opportuinty to leverage the signed memory range held by those 'ghost' drivers and map our own driver over it !